santhanamhari/YOLO/README.md

 # YOLO

 We implement YOLO, a state of the art real-time object detection system.
 The goal is to regress the bounding boxes and class probabilities with a single network.
+The ground truths are defined based on grid cells that split up the image.
+Each ground truth is assigned to each bounding box with the channels defined as: P(objectness), x, y, w, h, and class probabilities (pedestrian, traffic light, car).

 ## Model Architecture